garrandall/popular-music-data/tracks/game-s-pain-the-game-keyshia-cole.md

 Every girl at'cha school had the new extensions
 Even gangstas was dancin like New Edition
-'cause the house parties stayed rockin all night Niggaz came through and shot it up but it was alright (alright) 'cause after the cops left, it was a party then
+'cause the house parties stayed rockin all night Niggas came through and shot it up but it was alright (alright) 'cause after the cops left, it was a party then
 You down with O.P.P.?
 Then bring Naughty in
 They say "It Never Rain in Southern California", Tony!
 Toni! lied